Choosing the right paraglider class

 ✔ More performance than EN-A

-✔ Thermal and first cross-country flights possible
+✔ Thermals and first cross-country flights possible

 ✔ Low-B: Comfortable, high safety